walmartlabs/concord-website/docs/getting-started/triggers.md

     entryPoint: onReplace
 ```

-The `event` object provides the following attributes:
+The `event` object provides the following attributes

 - `project` and `repository` - the name of the Concord project and
-repository which were updated in GitHub;
+repository which were updated in GitHub
-- `author` - GitHub user, the autor of the commit;
+- `author` - GitHub user, the autor of the commit
-- `branch` - the GIT repository's branch;
+- `branch` - the GIT repository's branch
-- `commitId` - ID of the commit which triggered the notification.
+- `commitId` - ID of the commit which triggered the notification

 The connection to the GitHub deployment needs to be
 [configured globally](./configuration.html#github).